NREL/reVX/reVX/setbacks/README.md

 ### Config file setup
 Each reVX setbacks project should be run from a new directory.
 The execution logic assumes exactly one set of setbacks configuration per directory.
 To begin, create a new directory for your project.
-The name should be descriptive since it will show up in all output file names.
+The name should be descriptive since it will show up in all output filenames.
 A good naming convention for wind, for example, is ``"wind_XXXhh_XXXrd"`` (i.e. "wind_116hh_163rd").
 After you have created your directory, ``cd`` into it, and run the following command (make sure your ``reVX`` environment has been activated):
 ```console